Back to Blog

 Major DOM drop

-This isn't an uptime problem.
-It's a render integrity problem.
-See [Your Site Returns 200 OK — But Is Completely Broken](https://datajelly.com/blog/site-returns-200-but-broken) for the broader pattern of green-monitor-but-dead-output failures.
+This is not an uptime problem.
+It is a render integrity problem.
+See Your Site Returns 200 OK - But Is Completely Broken for the broader pattern of green-monitor-but-dead-output failures.

 Four patterns.
 None of them rare.
 All of them pass standard monitoring.